-- 1. The Owner owns (hereinafter referred to as the "Property").
-See attachment for legal description. - 2.
-A Qualified Non-Profit is defined as meeting the requirements of the Internal Revenue Code (IRC) Section 42(h)(5)(C)). - 3.
-The Owner and its successors and assigns in interest (as may be approved by the Authority as per HFA÷ 109.10B10.B of the- Qualified Allocation Plan) are bound to the Low Income Housing Tax Credit (LIHTC) rent and income limits set forth in the Land Use Restriction Agreement (hereinafter referred to as the "LURA") for the term stated in the LURA (9960 years for projects allocated 9% LIHTCs and 30 years for projects allocated 4% LIHTCs with tax-exempt bond financing) unless the Owner uses the following procedure:
+This Agreement is entered into this day of , 20 , between (the "Owner"), having an address ss of , County of , and State of and the New Hampshire Housing Finance Authority, having an address Bedford, County of Hillsborough and State of New Hampshire (hereinafter referred to as the "Authority"), and(her reinafter referred to as the "Qualified Non-Profit Entity"), having an address of , County of and State of and the parties agree as follows: 1.
+The Owner owns (hereinafter referred to as the "Property").
+See attachment for legal description.
+2. A Qualified Non-Profit is defined as meeting the require ements of the Internal Revenue Code (IRC) Section $42(h)(5)(C)$).
+3. The Owner and its successors and assigns in interest (as may be approved by the Authority as per HFA 109.10.B of the Qualified Allocat ion Plan) are bound to the Low Income Housing Tax Credit (LIHTC) rent and income li imits set forth in the Land Use Restriction Agreement (hereinafter referred to as the "LURA") for the term stated in the LURA (60 years for projects allocated 9% LIHTCs and , ' ' 4% LIHTCs with tax-exempt bond financing) unless the Owner uses the following procedure:

 - (i) The Owner may make a bona fide offer to sell the Property to the Qualified Non-Profit Entity or its successor and assigns, subsequent to the initial 30 year compliance period for a price equal to the minimum set forth in IRC Section 42(i)(7)(B).
 The offer shall be in writing delivered to the Qualified Non-Profit Entity, with a copy to the Authority.
 The Qualified Non-Profit Entity may accept the offer to sell by notifying the Owner in writing within ninety (90) days of its receipt of the offer.
 If the Qualified Non-Profit Entity accepts the offer, then the Owner and the Qualified Non-Profit Entity shall close the sale of the Property at the offices of the Authority within 180 days after the acceptance of the offer.
-If the Qualified Non-Profit Entity shall close the sale of the offer.
-If the Qualified Non-Profit Entity shall close the sale of the offer.
-If the Qualified Non-Profit Entity shall close the sale of the offer.
-If the Qualified Non-Profit Entity shall close the sale of the offer.
-If the Qualified Non-Profit Entity shall close the sale of the offer.
-If the Qualified Non-Profit Entity shall close the sale of the offer.
 If the Qualified Non-Profit Entity decides to purchase the Property, the original LURA will be discharged and no rent or income limits shall apply. - (ii) If the Qualified Non-Profit Entity does not accept the offer to purchase the Property or exercise its right under this Right of First Refusal ("ROFR") to purchase the Property as set forth in Paragraph (i) above, then the Owner shall offer to sell the Property to the Authority for the same price at which it offered to sell the Property to the Qualified Non-Profit Entity.
 The offer shall be in writing and delivered to the Authority.
 The Authority may accept the offer by notifying the Owner in writing within ninety (90) days of its receipt of the same.
 If the Authority gives written notice of its intent to accept this offer, the Authority and the Owner shall close the sale of this Property at the offices of the Authority within 180 days after receipt of the Authority's written notice of acceptance of this offer.
 The Authority may purchase this Property for its own purposes or on behalf of another Qualified Non-Profit Entity.
 If the Authority purchases the Property, either for its own purposes or on behalf of another Qualified Non-Profit Entity, the Authority may discharge the original LURA or negotiate a new LURA.
 In the event that the Authority negotiates a new LURA, it shall use its best efforts to maintain low income residency and affordability substantially the same as the existing LURA to the extent reasonably possible.